 Today Bachman's Warbler is almost a holy grail to many ornithologists and birdwatchers.
 The most recent specimen was collected in 1949 in Mississippi (Sciple 1950), and the last probable breeding pair was seen in South Carolina that same year (Sprunt 1970).
 The last confirmed sightings were all near Charleston, South Carolina in 1958–1961 (Sprunt 1970); see above photograph of singing male, taken May 15, 1958 by J. H. Dick.
-Scattered sightings in the Southeast and Cuba extend into the 1980s; see Hamel (Hamel 1986) for discussions of these reports.
+Scattered sightings in the southeastern United States and Cuba extend into the 1980s; see Hamel (Hamel 1986) for discussions of these reports.

-This early migrating, shrub or tree foliage-gleaning insectivore nests in shrubs in bottomland hardwood forests with a dense shrub layer, probably in the vicinity of openings or internal edges.
-Putative association with canebrakes and winter restriction to a single Caribbean island, Cuba, expose the species to habitat destruction directly through land clearing and indirectly through hurricanes and increased predation and parasitism accompanying fragmentation of forests.
+This early migrating, foliage-gleaning insectivore nests in shrubs in bottomland hardwood forests with a dense shrub layer, probably in the vicinity of openings or internal edges.
+Putative association with canebrakes and winter restriction to a single Caribbean island (Cuba), exposed the species to habitat destruction directly through land clearing and indirectly through hurricanes and increased predation and parasitism accompanying fragmentation of forests.
 As will be obvious in the following account, a great deal is unknown about the biology of Bachman's Warbler.
-I hope readers will forgive the abundance of conjecture that results.
-Perhaps naively, I hope that a future account of this species will be a biological rather than a historical one.